antielektron/pplpy_conda_recipes/developer_notes.md

   license: GPL3
 ```

 when building a package with `conda build` a new anaconda environment is created in `conda-bld\` in Anaconda's root folder.
-The required packages given in the **build** section are installed in it and then either the script `bld.bat` will be executed or a command given in `meta.yaml`'s build section (e.g. in the [gmpy receipe](gmpy/meta.yaml):
+The required packages given in the **build** section are installed in it and then either the script `bld.bat` will be executed or a command given in `meta.yaml`'s build section (for example:

 ```yaml
 build: